30 Fun & Free Things to do in Austin

 Did you know that Austin sees a mass exodus of flying bats every evening at sunset from mid-spring?

-Thousands of free-tailed bats fly from under South Congress Bridge which is located over Lady Bird Lake!
+Thousands of free-tailed bats fly from under South Congress Bridge located over Lady Bird Lake!

 Check the best times to see the bats via Austin Bat Refuge.